 - The Integrated Gradients method is a way to make a classification model interpretable.

-- A baseline is defined which has no effect on the classification result.
-Then, in a few steps, interpolations are given to the model and the gradient is used to determine what influence the individual inputs have on the result.
+- A baseline is defined that has no effect on the classification result.
+Then, in a few steps, interpolations are given to the model, and the gradient is used to determine what influence the individual inputs have on the result.

 Thanks to Deepnote for sponsoring this article!
 Deepnote offers me the possibility to embed Python code easily and quickly on this website and also to host the related notebooks in the cloud.